Is it a must for every single author to have a blog?

 No, not really… There are many authors out there who are doing well without one.
 Especially well-known authors who have become household names.
 Because they have reached that point in their career they don’t have to put in as much effort as up-and-coming authors.

-If you’re an upcoming author, having a blog is a great idea to put your name out there.
+If you’re an upcoming author, having a blog is a great way to put your name out there.

-Whenever we create a website for an author, I always go through some of the reasons why it would be beneficial to have blogs.
+Whenever we create a website for a book or for an author, I always go through some of the reasons why it would be beneficial to have blogs.

 So, here is our blog post on this…